 Taking advantage of our location within China, the Beijing Labs actively engage in cooperation locally and promote technical exchange and industrial cooperation between China and Japan in the field of wireless communications.
-Our partners include the China Academy of Information and Communications Technology and China's three major operators (China Mobile, China Unicom and China Telecom), as well as mainstream equipment manufacturers such as Huawei and ZTE.
+Our partners include the China Academy of Information and Communications Technology and China's three major operators (China Mobile, China Unicom and China Telecom), as well as domestic mainstream equipment manufacturers.
 The Beijing Labs have carried out comprehensive cooperation and exchange with its partners in Sino-Japanese 5G spectrum harmonization, 5G deployment strategy, 5G experiments and other fields.
 At the same time, we actively carry out joint research with well-known universities in China, including Tsinghua University, Peking University, Beijing University of Posts and Telecommunications, Beijing University of Aeronautics and Astronautics, Beijing Institute of Technology and Southeast University, to jointly promote the fundamental cutting-edge innovation of wireless technology and cultivate many outstanding Ph.D. and master's degree candidates.

 In the field of artificial intelligence, the Beijing Labs have joined the China Artificial Intelligence Industry Innovation Alliance (AIIA), the China-Japan-Korea Strategic Cooperation Framework Artificial Intelligence Action Group (SCFA AI-TF) and other related organizations to actively contribute and share DOCOMO's technological innovation and experience in the field of artificial intelligence.
 We promote the cooperation between DOCOMO and iFLYTEK in natural language processing.
 The Beijing Labs have also established extensive and collaborative research on artificial intelligence with scientific research institutions such as Tsinghua University, Beijing University of Posts and Telecommunications and the Institute of Automation of the Chinese Academy of Sciences.